GreenIsLess/Herobrine-Docs/README.md

 # Herobrine Docs
-For The God Fucking Idiots That Don't Know How To Use Fricking Herobrine Signup.
+For The Idiots That Don't Know How To Use Fricking Herobrine Signup.

+If You Want To Make A Pull Request, **JUST DO IT**

+If You Want To Clone This Repo, **JUST DO IT**